 Uduak-Joe Ntuk is a well-respected community leader, professor, and public servant who is running for the Long Beach Community College District (LBCCD) Board of Trustees, Area 1.

-He's a third generation Long Beach resident, the grandson of a naval flight deck captain stationed at the Long Beach Naval base and the son of an immigrant father from West Africa.
-Professionally, Uduak-Joe teaches as a part time professor in the Chemical Engineering Department at California State University, Long Beach and works as the Petroleum Administrator for the City of Los Angeles.
-A leader in getting more students into Science, Technology, Engineering, & Math (STEM) careers; Uduak-Joe has mentored dozens of students, placed hundreds of young people into jobs on the Pacific Gateway Workforce Investment Board Youth Council, and founded the Long Beach Robo Middle School Robotics Competition.
-Uduak-Joe also serves on the LBCCD Personnel Commission, which administers the merit system of equal opportunity employment for the district's nearly 500 classified employees.
+Uduak-Joe is a third generation Long Beach resident, the grandson of a naval flight deck captain stationed at the Long Beach Naval base and the son of an immigrant father from West Africa.
+He's a local product of St. Barnabas Elementary School and St. Anthony High School before attending Long Beach City College.
+Uduak-Joe Ntuk is a former student athlete who was All-City and All-CIF in both soccer and football.
+He earned his Eagle Scout Award from the California Heights Troop 78.Professionally, Uduak-Joe teaches as a part-time Professor in the Chemical Engineering Department at California State University, Long Beach and works as an the Petroleum Administrator for the City of Los Angeles, where is responsible for energy and environmental regulatory oversight.
+He has an extensive professional experience working for three Fortune 500 companies.
+His background in education includes having worked as a university academic advisor, STEM advocate, PTA Officer, Engineering Recruiter, Advisory Board Member, and Professor.
+A well renown mentor of students, he has helped to placed hundreds of young people into jobs on the Pacific Gateway Workforce Investment Board Youth Council.
+Uduak-Joe Ntuk also serves as a Personnel Commission at the Long Beach Community College District which administers the Merit System of equal opportunity employment for the district's nearly 500 classified employees.